ema-fox/artengine/README.md

 start with `lein run`

-try the keys G, E, and T.
+try the keys G, Tab, and E.

 ## License